Options for People with Delinquent Property Taxes

 If I did not receive my bill, am I still liable for the taxes?
 Yes, each year on January 1, a tax lien attaches to all property subject to taxes to secure payment of the tax.
 The lien exists in favor of the taxing unit(s) having authority to tax the property until the taxes are paid.
 The property tax code places the personal liability for the property tax on the owner of the property on January 1.
 Further, non-receipt does not affect the validity of the tax.

 How can I pay my bill?
 The District accepts cash, personal check, cashier’s check, e-checks, money orders and all major credit cards.
 A person can also pay their property taxes online at our website www.fannincad.org.
 If paying by check, simply detach the stub and mail it with your payment to the address indicated on the stub.
 If you would like a receipt, please provide a postage paid self-addressed envelope with your payment.
 The District does not accept counter checks (checks that are not pre-printed with the account holder’s information) or credit card checks.

 Is there a fee for paying by credit card or e-check?
 Yes, the vendor charges a 2.3% convenience fee for credit card payments and $1.00 for e-check service.
 These fees do not go to the District or the Taxing Units.

-In summary, the delinquency date for 2018 property taxes has arrived.
+In summary, February 1st, the date 2019 property taxes become delinquent is fast approaching and brings with it costly penalties and interest.
 There are options available to assist property owners.
 Property owners are encouraged to make arrangements with the Appraisal District Collections staff in order to get the taxes paid and avoid costly penalties, interest and attorney fees.
 There is really nothing I or my staff can do to prevent the effects of delinquency once it occurs.
 Feel free to stop by or call should you have questions on these provisions.
 The collections staff at the Appraisal District may be reached at 903-583-8701.
 Michael R. Jones, Chief Appraiser